 Put the lentils in a pot with 7 cups water, the turmeric, 1 tablespoon of the coconut oil, and 1/2 teaspoon salt.
 Bring to a boil, then lower the heat and simmer, covered, until the lentils are soft and falling apart — about 20 minutes.

 Puree with a hand or standing blender.
 Add more water until the soup is the consistency you like, then taste and add more salt if needed.
 Keep the soup warm/hot.

 While the lentils are cooking, prepare the onion.
 In a skillet over low heat, cook the onion in 2 tablespoons of the remaining coconut oil along with the cumin and mustard seeds, stirring occasionally.
 When the onions have softened, roughly 10 or 15 minutes, add the cilantro and cook for a few seconds before removing from the heat.
 Add the onion mixture to the soup, then add the juice of the lemons, one lemon at a time - until the soup has a nice bit of tang.
 Also, add more salt to taste at this point if needed.

 Just before serving, add the last of the coconut oil to the skillet.
 When hot, add the spinach and a good pinch of salt.
 Stir well, and cook just long enough for the spinach to collapse.
 Serve by placing a scoop of rice in each bowl, then soup, spinach, and a dollop of yogurt.

-Adapted by 101 Cookbooks from Deborah Madison's Vegetarian Cooking for Everyone
+101 Cookbooks from Deborah Madison's Vegetarian Cooking for Everyone